Mushroom-Daemon/doks/content/writing/writing_tips/writing_tips.md

 If you can do that, you've mastered something fundamentally important and will produce something just fine.

+##### patterning

+How have others sold this product?
+Pattern your approach to theirs.
+(This is a good one for the copy.)

+Get the prospect saying "yes."
+The slippery slide.
+Make honest and believable statements.
+Ones you know they can agree with and not challenge. *You do not want them to challenge the copy*.

+METHOD WRITING.
+BE THAT PERSON!

+* The point is to anticipate next questions and answer (or tease) it
+* Write headline.
+Will it grab reader?
+* Write subhead.
+Will it compell reader to read further?
+* Write caption for imaginary picture.
+Strong enough to pull them into first sentence?
+* Write the first sentence.
+Suck them in like a vacuum.

+Try patterning ads.
+Copying a format.

+The thing here is this: there is not perfect formula, no template that all of your persuasive bits will fit into nicely.
+You must know the foundations of your pitch.
+Then, write it how it needs to be said.
+But I will help you navigate the templates we do use.

+**Head-nodding Tags**

+Use at the end of a sentence to illicit a "yes."

+Couldn't you?
+Wouldn't you?
+Don't you think?
+Eh?
+(Fucking Canadians.
+Nice day, eh?
+That's how they get you, eh?)

+Who are the winners?
+What are they doing that's effective?
+Pattern an approach after theirs&mdash;but with a twist of your own.

 ##### Tips for Working/The Work Environment

 (also something about shutting the door.
 I prefer total silence, cold and hungry ravenously chewing gum. mileage may vary.
 Qhewn you have the door shut, here's what you do (timer))